KaGeN101/union_swiss/README.md

 In the approach that was done in this excercise it is neither, each domain only does what it was suppose to.
 The Rails concept is great in its approach but the data layer should never have been part of the stack.
-Other than the fact that it is almost always the most inifficiant part of the process it tends to bend the design towards its inefficiencies as well.
+Other than the fact that it is almost always the most inefficient part of the process it tends to bend the design towards its inefficiencies as well.
-I will give you an example, imagagine we would want to model a bicycle, in Ruby you might do something like this:
+I will give you an example, imagine we would want to model a bicycle, in Ruby you might do something like this:
 ```
 class Bicycle
 end